theQRL/hyperion/docs/internals/optimizer.rst

 knowledge about storage or memory locations which may be equal to ``l``.
-More specifically, for storage, the optimizer has to erase all knowledge of symbolic locations, that may be equal to ``l`` and for memory, the optimizer has to erase all knowledge of symbolic locations that may not be at least 32 bytes away.
+More specifically, for storage, the optimizer has to erase all knowledge of symbolic locations, that may be equal to ``l`` and for memory, the optimizer has to erase all knowledge of symbolic locations that may not be at least one VM word away.
 If ``m`` denotes an arbitrary location, then this decision on erasure is done by computing the value ``sub(l, m)``.
 For storage, if this value evaluates to a literal that is non-zero, then the knowledge about ``m`` will be kept.
 For memory, if the value evaluates to a literal that is between ``32`` and ``2**256 - 32``, then the knowledge about ``m`` will be kept.
 In